 - Use quotes: When in doubt, borrow the words from someone else!
 People love inspirational or funny quotes, just make sure you credit the author.

 - Use excel to avoid repetition: Your messages may get tired and repetitious if you do not keep an eye on what is going out.
 We find it helpful to keep an excel worksheet with a list of messages which can be broken into categories so that you are hitting lots of different topics.

 - Reuse old messages, freshened up: The months roll by when you are a business owner, although it is not advisable to repeat old messages, you can visit your excel sheet to freshen up and recycle old messages.

 - Set up Google alerts: You probably don’t have much time to trawl the newspapers and Internet for relevant updates.
 Set up Google alerts for topics or people relevant to your business to keep your content up to date.

 The best news of all is that, like everything else, it will get easier.
+Hopefully these social media tips will give you a starting point.
 But if it is all too overwhelming, there are some options available to you.
 If possible, you could think of assigning these tasks to a member of staff, preferably someone with a marketing background.

 Otherwise, you can hire a consultant or digital marketing agency to take away the stress of it all!